 Password settings enable you to specify the strength of end-user password creation.

-- In Minimum length, specify a minimum password length of 4 to 30 characters (the default length is eight characters).
+- In Minimum length, specify a minimum password length of 4 to 30 characters (the default minimum is eight characters).
 For AD and LDAP mastered users, these requirements are set and enforced by AD and LDAP.
 Ensure that the settings here duplicate the minimum settings of AD and LDAP.

 - In the Complexity requirements: section, select any or all of the options in the list to define the level of complexity that is required for your users' passwords section (see Configure a password policy).